CAMELS-DE/camels_dem/copernicus_dem30/README.md

 ## Description

-Dockerized tool to extract and process data from the HUEK250 shapefile for CAMELS-DE.
+Dockerized tool to extract and process data from the Copernicus DEM GLO-30 tif for CAMELS-DE.
 A .csv file is created in the `output_data` folder containing derived variables from the DEM for each catchment.
 The extracted variables are listed below.
 The results are copied to the camelsp `output_data` directory, where other tools process the data further and organize it in the folder structure.